amandeepmittal/amanhimself.dev/src/content/blog/front-matter-scope-in-vale.md

 ## Wrapping up

 Documentation tooling often requires careful configuration to match your specific workflow.
 What seems like a minor setting can have major implications or, sometimes, false positives.
-By understanding the context (prose vs. metadata in this case) and configuring tools accordingly, you can create an effective quality control system.
+By understanding the context (prose versus metadata in this case) and configuring tools accordingly, you can create an effective quality control system.